Dhammika-Mahendra/illustratorScripts/README.md

  var minB - *Blue minimum*
  var maxB - *Blue maximum*

-* **No of Conical Sections :**
+* **No of Sectors :**
-*These section are duplicated and rotated to get the final output.
+*These sectors are duplicated and rotated to get the final output.
 A number that is a factor of 360 needed.*
  var sections

-* **No of Lines per section :**
+* **No of Lines per Sector :**
-*A conical section is a collection of randomly drawn lines.
+*A sector is a collection of randomly drawn lines.
 More lines give a smoother design.*
  var MinLine
  var MaxLine